Best Practices for Assessing Supply Chain Risks

 - New regulatory requirements or trade barriers imposed by governments

-- Quality issues or recalls
+- Quality issues or product recalls

 Key Steps in Effective Supply Chain Risk Management